skhoroshavin/pixel-tools/README.md

 A pre-built [LUT file](recolor/tf_to_e.lut) is included for Time Fantasy to Time Elements conversion.
 Please see the example [config file](recolor/recolor-config.yaml) for details on all available options.

+## Terms of use

+All tools are free to download and use for any purpose, including commercial projects.
+Full source code is available on GitHub under GPL3 license, which means you're also free to modify and redistribute these tools - the main restriction is that if (and only if) you're redistributing modified versions, you must also provide source code of your modifications to your customers.